kdenhartog/indy-dev/python/doc/getting_started-enterpise.md

-# Indy Walkthrough
+# HyperLedger Indy Getting Started Guide for Entperprise Architects and Developers (GSG-E)

-## A Developer Guide for Building Indy Clients Using Libindy
+## Table of Contents

 - [Indy Walkthrough](#indy-walkthrough)
     - [A Developer Guide for Building Indy Clients Using Libindy](#a-developer-guide-for-building-indy-clients-using-libindy)